mjhouse/construct/README.md

 Building codes are generally published and sold by state (as an example - [Alabama](https://dcm.alabama.gov/bldg_code.aspx#BC)).
 I'll need to buy one of the books and read it to figure out how to turn it into some sort of structured set of rules.
 As the project progresses, I'll have to acquire more.
-The rules should be in some external file formate (not hard coded) so that you can swap them out buy year or state pretty easily.
+The rules should be in some external file format (not hard coded) so that you can swap them out by year or state pretty easily.

 ## Connection Solver